Eilanden vakantie, ontdek de 444 idyllische eilanden van Denemarken

 Photo: Pia Britton

-Salt on Læsø
+Salt in Læsø

 Start off with a visit to Læsø for a taste of the island’s world-class sea salt.
 The Læsø salt works started in their current form in 1991, but the island’s history with salt production dates all the way back to medieval times.
 The salt is made with an ancient seething method using local wood and the finished product contains minerals that give the salt its unique flavour.
 At the works, you can make your own salt using the traditional method.